 I received my PhD in Psychology from George Mason University in 2016.
 I am broadly interested in the capacity of the human brain to monitor and adapt itself overtime in order to achieve goal-directed behavior.
 For example, when we make mistakes, we must recognize such failures and then hopefully adapt our behavior in order to reduce the likelihood of making future mistakes.
 The ability to monitor one’s action and adapt our behavior is typically referred to as "performance monitoring" and "cognitive control", respectively.
 Within the Child Development Lab, I am seeking to better understand the developmental trajectories of performance monitoring and cognitive control, using a combination of behavioral and physiological measures.
 I am particularly interested in how individual variability in the performance monitoring and cognitive control systems relate to the development and onset of anxiety disorders.
-Read George's CV or check out his recent publications in Cognitive Affective & Behavioral Neuroscience, the Journal of Cognitive Neuroscience, and the Journal of the American Academy of Child & Adolescent Psychiatry.
+Read George's CV or check out his recent publications in the Journal of Neuroscience, NeuroImage, and the Journal of the American Academy of Child & Adolescent Psychiatry.

 I received my PhD in Psychology from University of Otago in 2016.
 My PhD study investigated the neurophysiological mechanisms underlying self-produced action observation.
 My research examined how presence and absence of visual feedback of one’s own hand movements modulate sensorimotor cortex activation in human brain.
 I also explored the brain basis of observation of one’s own action through a mirror, which is known as mirror therapy.
 Mirror therapy is non-invasive treatment procedure to treat phantom limb pain and other sensorimotor symptoms associated with an impaired or amputated limb.
 In Child Development Lab, my postdoctoral work focuses to understand the development of mirror neuron system in infants and children.
 I will use EEG to investigate neural basis of execution and observation of action in infants and child populations.
 Read Ranjan's CV or check out his recent publications in Cortex and Restorative Neurology and Neuroscience.